 To stop streaming simply tap the same (now blue) Airplay icon and streaming will stop and the icon will return to its original white color.

-If you use AirPlay streaming quite regularly your iPhone might automatically stream video to your preferred Apple TV or AirPlay 2 compatible device, the one you have been frequently connecting to.
+If you use AirPlay and screen mirroring on iPhone quite regularly your phone might automatically stream video to your preferred Apple TV or AirPlay 2 compatible device automatically, i.e. the one you have been frequently connecting to.
 If this is the case you will see a blue connection icon in the top left corner on your iPhone screen as below.
 To terminate the connection simply tap the icon again or select another device from the list to stream or screen mirror directly to that from your iPhone.

 Airplay 2 streaming supported devices